BreakVoid/TinyScheme/README.md

 A tiny Scheme interpreter written by javascript

+#Environment:
+Node.Js v0.12
+Run "node ./main.js" and put your source in "./src.scm".

+The interpreter will read the code from "./src.scm" and execute them.

 -Use a package to support big integers

 -Tail call optimization is not supported.